You are here

 Noteworthy vs. the Dolphins

-Guard Orlando Franklin also played collegiately at the University of Miami, and prepped at Atlantic High School in Delray Beach, Florida.
+Cornerback Brandon Flowers and guard Orlando Franklin both prepped at Atlantic High School in Delray Beach, Florida.
+Franklin then played collegiately at Miami.

 Defensive Quality Control Coach Chris Shula’s grandfather is former Miami Dolphins and Hall of Fame Head Coach Don Shula.